sstpi14/p1/README.md

 ## Usage

 1. Start the application by running the main driver java file in the src folder.
 2. Set Environment Variables for your personal PostgreSQL database.
-The environment variables are listed in the repos folder for you to create.
 3. Open your computer browser to localhost:9000/ to be able to view the webpage and start exploring your company's employee reimbursement system!